sebin0817/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list all patient medical records.
-2. HealthSync shows a list of all the patient medical records.
+2. HealthSync shows a list of all the patient medical records.<br>
 Use case ends.

 **Extensions**

 * 2a.
-The list of patient medical records displayed is empty.
+The list of patient medical records displayed is empty.<br>
 Use case ends.

 #### Use case: Add patient medical record

 **MSS**

 1. User enters the new patient medical record information.
-2. HealthSync adds the new patient medical record into the application.
+2. HealthSync adds the new patient medical record into the application.<br>
 Use case ends.

 **Extensions**

 * 1a.
 User entered invalid / incorrect information.
   * 1a1.
-HealthSync shows an error message.
+HealthSync shows an error message.<br>
   Use case resumes at 1.

 #### Use case: Edit patient medical record